65 Worked Examples: Bluff Body Flows

 \[ D_2 = \frac{1}{2} \varrho V^2 A_{\rm ref} C_{D_{2}} = \frac{1}{2} \times 0.002378 \times 1.97 \times 1.17 V^2 = 0.00274 V^2 \]

 where V would be in units of ft/s.
 The plot below shows that drag will vary up to about 45 lb with the rounded side to the wind and up to about 115 lb with the flat side into the wind.
-Notice that the wind speed has been converted back to mph for the purposes of plotting.
+Notice that the wind speed has been converted back to mph for plotting purposes.

 A helium-filled, spherical-shaped balloon with a smooth surface is tethered in a horizontal wind flow of V_\infty =10.3 mph, as shown in the figure below.
 The diameter of the balloon is 55 cm, and the mass of the balloon material (not including the gas inside) is 20 grams.
 The pressure inside the balloon is 120 kPa.
 Assume MSL ISA atmospheric ambient conditions and for helium R_{\rm He} = 2,077.0 J Kg^{-1} K^{-1}.